How do you find the best Graphic Designer for your Project?

 You can do this by presenting them with a problem unique to your business and assessing their solution.

-You can also delve a little deeper into the portfolio and ask about their inspirations or processes for specific work.
+You can also delve deeper into the portfolio and ask about their inspirations or processes for specific work.

 This gets you into their creative mind, and you can see if their method might work with yours.